mikediessner/nubo/docs/_build/html/_sources/get_started.rst.txt

 Optimising a toy function with NUBO
 -----------------------------------
-First, we set-up the toy function we want to optimise.
-In this case we choose the 6-dimensional Hartmann function, a multi-modal function with one global optimum.
-This synthetic test function acts as a substitute for a black box objective function, such as an experiment or a simulation.
+First, we set up the toy function we want to optimise.
+In this case, we choose the 6-dimensional Hartmann function, a multi-modal function with one global optimum.
+This synthetic test function acts as a substitute for a black-box objective function, such as an experiment or a simulation.
 The ``bounds`` of the input space are defined as a two-dimensional ``torch.Tensor`` where the first row gives the lower bounds for all input dimensions and the second row